NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/distributions.md

 # Distributions

-There are two aspects to distributing SkillTree artifacts:
+There are two categories of SkillTree artifacts:

 1. SkillTree Centralized Service (``skills-service``) - SkillTree dashboard and API
 1. Client libraries - Vue.js, React, Angular, and Native JS libraries used by the SkillTree integrated applications